Tvalc/GCA/docs/Story/chapters/Ch3.md

 1. **Memory Fragments**: Help Glitch recover memory shards in data center
 2. **Alien Technology**: Help Krix repair damaged communication device
 3. **Homesick**: Find visual data of Earth to comfort party members
+4. **Elite Forces**: Rescue a team of elite military hackers trapped in a data encryption puzzle
+5. **Cyber Police**: Help a digital forensics team escape from a corrupted evidence database
+6. **Digital Redemption**: Help a former cybercriminal use their skills to protect the data center

 ### Side Quests - Surface World
 1. **Family Treasures**: Recover personal items from abandoned homes for refugees
 2. **Signal Booster**: Set up relay stations to extend resistance communication
 3. **Corporate Mole**: Determine if the defector can be trusted
+4. **Military Intelligence**: Help establish a military intelligence network using captured Galaxander tech
+5. **Police Network**: Connect scattered police departments to share information about Galaxander
+6. **Rehabilitation Center**: Help establish a program to rehabilitate former criminals into resistance fighters

 ## Chapter Rewards & Progression